Federated Learning with Buffered Asynchronous Aggregation: Appendix

 \subsection{Results}

-\textbf{Comparison of Methods. } Table \ref{tab:baseline_convergence} shows the number of client updates needed to converge to the target accuracy on Sent140 and CelebA for each method considered.
-For brevity, we only show results from \algname{} with $K$=10.
-See Appendices~\ref{sec:appendix_various_ks} and~\ref{sec:learning_curves} for \algname{} results with other values of $K$ and learning curves.
-Compared to the best synchronous method in the experiments (FedAvgM), \algname{} converges to target accuracy 1.7-3.8$\times$ faster.
-Compared to FedAsync, \algname{} converges to target accuracy 1.1-2.5$\times$ faster.
+\textbf{Comparison of Methods. } Table \ref{tab:baseline_convergence} shows the number of client trips needed to converge to the target accuracy on Sent140, CelebA and CIFAR-10 for each method considered.
+In Table \ref{tab:different_ks}, we show results with other values of $K$ and present the learning curves in Appendix \ref{sec:learning_curves}.
+Compared to FedBuff, the best synchronous method in the experiments (FedAvgM) requires 1.7-3.3$\times$ more updates, and FedAsync requires 1.1-2.5$\times$ more updates.